 Nonprofits have unique guidelines for their reporting, which we will dive into in later lessons.
 In addition to the two reports noted above, nonprofits also must provide a statement of functional expenses.

 The statement of functional expenses is where fund accounting really begins to shine.
 This report shows not only how much money you’ve spent, but breaks each expense down by fund and category.
-For instance, it would show the total administrative costs across your entire organization, and how much each fund has spent using these accounts.
+For instance, it would show the total administrative costs across your entire organization.
+It also shows how much each fund has spent using these accounts.
 Assuming you have created an effective chart of accounts and recorded everything properly, these reports should be very simple to create.

 A report is really just a collection of data presented in a certain way.
 That being said, this can truly be anything that you or your nonprofit want.
-The ability to generate different types of reports is going to come down to the amount of detail you have been recording, and the method you use to generate reports.
+The ability to generate different types of reports is going to come down to the amount of detail you have been recording, and the method you use to generate nonprofit financial statements.

 When choosing software, you may want to glance at their reporting capabilities before making a decision.
 Especially for nonprofits, you want to choose software that will allow you to find the information you need quickly.
 Also, be thinking through the other types of information you may want to see in a report.
 For instance, will you want/need to see how many people have given to a particular fund?
 Or, will you want/need to see how much you have received and spent on a fundraiser within a certain time-frame?
 Again, all of these reports will come down to the amount of detail you’ve been recording, and the capabilities of the software you’ve chosen to use.

-In the next few lessons, we’re going to take a look at how to protect and maintain your accounting system, as well as the rules and guidelines you’ll need to adhere to as a nonprofit.
-These lessons won’t be as practically- implemented as the previous few, but they are nonetheless extremely important for your nonprofit’s accounting system.
+In the next few lessons, we’re going to take a look at how to protect and maintain your accounting system.
+We’ll also go over the rules and guidelines you’ll need to adhere to as a nonprofit.
+These lessons won’t be as practically-implemented as the previous few, but they’re still important for your nonprofit’s accounting system.
+In the meantime, if you’d like a more in-depth guide on nonprofit accounting, then check out our Ultimate Guide To Nonprofit Accounting.